WELCOME TO INCOGNITA ENTERPRISES

 An award-winning film, theatre and television production outfit based in Melbourne, Victoria Australia

 Incognita Enterprises is an independent producer of award-winning, innovative and original theatre, television and film, based in Melbourne, Victoria, Australia.

-Established in 1997 by actor and Creative Director, Sally McLean, under the honorary patronage of respected British actor, Sir Nigel Hawthorne, we produce new theatre works and original film and TV ideas using established practitioners working alongside the next generation of writers, filmmakers, directors and actors.
+Established in 1997 by actor and Creative Director, Sally McLean, under the honorary patronage of multiple BAFTA winner and Oscar® nominee, the respected British actor Sir Nigel Hawthorne KB, CBE (1929-2001), we produce new theatre works and original film and TV ideas using established practitioners working alongside the next generation of writers, filmmakers, directors and actors.

 Our continuing aim is to create and produce engaging, quality productions for the stage and screen that speak to a modern audience, while honouring those who came before.

 MEET THE TEAM

 Incognita Project Reel

 “… polished, beautifully made series from director/producer Sally McLean … a fine use of the platform and, more importantly, a very fine adaptation of the Bard … Shakespeare Republic is put together with grace and wit.
 An assortment of actors do terrific work making the (non-dumbed down) dialogue accessible, prying it open with great care and skill.”